AndrewADev/gen-list-spacy/README.md

 ### Install the packages

-Navigate to the Run these steps:
+Navigate to the project directory and then run these commands:

 ```shell
 pipenv shell
 pipenv install